 What Do I Do After a Motorcycle Wreck in Durham, NC?

-After a motorcycle accident, you should take the following steps to help protect your legal options for pursuing a claim for compensation:
+After a motorcycle accident, you should take the following steps to help protect your legal options for pursuing a compensation claim:

-- If possible, take photos or video of the accident scene, including details like vehicle damage, skid marks or debris in the road, traffic controls and signals, and weather and lighting conditions.
+- Take photos or video of the accident scene, including vehicle damage, skid marks or debris in the road, traffic controls and signals, and weather and lighting conditions.

 - Save the contact information for everyone involved and any witnesses.

 - See a doctor or another medical provider as soon as possible to get examined for any injuries you suffered.
-Take photos of any visible injuries.
+Take photos of any visible damages.

 - Follow all treatment instructions you receive from your doctor.
 This includes getting the rest you need.